SparsePainter/SparsePainter.github.io/Usages.md

 * **-chunkcount** Output the expected number of copied chunks of each local ancestry for each target sample.
 The output is a gzipped text file (.txt.gz).

+* **-sample** Output the sampled reference haplotypes' indices for each target sample at each SNP.
+The output is a gzipped text file (.txt.gz), which is the same format as the `.samples.out` file of [ChromoPainter](https://github.com/danjlawson/finestructure4), and is the required input file to run [GLOBETROTTER](https://github.com/hellenthal-group-UCL/GLOBETROTTER) and [fastGLOBETROTTER](https://github.com/hellenthal-group-UCL/fastGLOBETROTTER).

 * **-aveSNP** Output the average local ancestry probabilities for each SNP.
 The output is a text file (.txt).

 * **-aveind** Output the average local ancestry probabilities for each target individual.
 The output is a text file (.txt).